vendia/blog/posts/2022-05-27-apis-for-data.md

 While APIs can be used for other purposes, such as to control an IoT device, the bulk of APIs calls made by companies are for the purpose of sharing data between two or more systems.
 Outside of rare circumstances, such as when the data being shared will never change, that means that clients can never be sure they have the “real” version.
 And since that data is often critical to the functioning of a business – financial transactions for a bank, tickets for an airline, supply chain status for a manufacturer – having that data be inconsistent, incomplete, or out of date between the various parties results in serious business problems.

-# It’s a Data Consistency Problem
+# It’s a data consistency problem

 To understand why problems with APIs are fundamentally problems with data, let’s expand the field of view to include a little more of the systems that surround the API proper.